cvetomir-todorov/CecoChat/README.md

 * Each messaging server needs to know which other messaging server the recepient of the message is connected to
   - One option is each messaging server to keep an in-memory data structure for the up to 100 mln clients which isn't something easy to implement, especially if we take into account the fact that this data structure needs to be thread-safe.
 A hashtable, b-trees or some variant of trie are possible options.
   - Another option is to offload the storage of this knowledge to a configuration database cluster.
 This would increase the latency of course.
-* Messaging servers need to keep open connections between each other, which considering their number and the fact that one of the key limits in the system is the number of connections to a messaging server, is not something I favor.
+* Messaging servers need to keep open connections between each other.
+This does not play well with one of the key limits in the system which is the number of connections to a messaging server.
 * Messaging servers need to know when one of them fails and re-establish the connection to its replacement.
 * Consistency of the data would be harder since the two logical operations required for message processing would be separate instead of an atomic single one.
   - Sending the message to its recipient(s) by calling one (or multiple for group chats) messaging servers